White-rumped Seedeater observed at Tamanrasset, southern Algeria. This is the first record of the species for the country and the Western Palearctic.

 Recent interesting observations in the Tamanrasset region:

-- Blue-naped Mousebird (Urocolius macrourus): first for the country (just outside of the classic limit of the WP).
+- Blue-naped Mousebird (Urocolius macrourus) in July 2018: first record for Algeria (just outside of the classic limit of the WP).

-- A big flock of Sudan Golden Sparrow (Passer luteus) observed in the same area as the above species.
+- A big flock of Sudan Golden Sparrow (Passer luteus) observed in the same area and time as the above species.